 Unfortunately between having James and my current pregnancy, I lost again.
 This time it was a completely different experience, however having gone through it before I was no better prepared.

-My wonderful Dad passed away in August 2017, after losing his long battle with Acute Myeloid Leaukaemia…believe me, he had put up one hell of a fight and I couldn’t be prouder of the strength he had shown.
+My wonderful Dad passed away in August 2017, after losing his long battle with Acute Myeloid Leukaemia…believe me, he had put up one hell of a fight and I couldn’t be more proud of the strength and determination he had shown.